 What is mitigation?

 The Convention requires all Parties, keeping in mind their responsibilities and capabilities, to formulate and implement programmes containing measures to mitigate climate change—actions taken to reduce the flow of heat-trapping GHG emissions into the atmosphere.
-These actions can be economy-wide, and can cover several or single sectors, such as energy supply and demand, transport, buildings, industry, agriculture, forestry and waste management.
+These actions can be economy-wide, or and can cover only specific several or single sectors, such as energy supply and demand, transport, buildings, industry, agriculture, forestry and waste management.
 There are a number of mitigation options for Parties to take.
 Mitigation can mean using new technology and renewable energy, making older equipment more energy efficient or changing management practices and consumer behaviour.
 It can mean expanding forests and other sinks to remove greater amounts of CO2 from the atmosphere or simply making improvements to a cookstove design.

 Focus on mitigation

 Introduction to climate change mitigation and how societies can respond to climate change by reducing GHG emissions and enhancing sinks and reservoirs.

 Action on mitigation: reducing emissions and enhancing sinks

 Detailed information on mitigation policies and measures.